Infoblox

-Infoblox, is a privately held IT automation and security company based in California's Silicon Valley.
-The company focuses on managing and identifying devices connected to networks—specifically for the Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and IP address management (collectively, "DDI").
+Infoblox, is a privately held IT automation and cybersecurity company based in California's Silicon Valley.
+Its products are used to manage core network services, including the Domain Name System (DNS), Dynamic Host Configuration Protocol (DHCP), and IP address management, collectively known as DDI.

+The company was founded in 1999 and went public in 2012 before being acquired by Vista Equity Partners in 2016.